 Canadarm, Canada's most famous robotic and technological achievement, made its space debut on the Space Shuttle Columbia (STS-2) on November 13, 1981.
 The design and building of the arm, also known as the Shuttle Remote Manipulator System, marked the beginning of Canada's close collaboration with the National Aeronautics & Space Administration (NASA) the man in charge was Larkin Kerwin president of the National Research Council which built the 'Canada Arm' for the Space Program.

-for an alphabetical list of women, men, sports and associations presenstly approved for inclusion on the monument.
+for a list of women, men, sports and associations presently to be included on the monument.

 Fly me to the Moon !